Best New Zealand Financial Markets Authority (FMA) Regulated Brokers 2025

 The FMA has transformed oversight of New Zealand’s financial markets since its introduction more than a decade ago, providing traders with strong protections from rogue operators.

-It’s essential that individuals, especially those in New Zealand, use a brokerage that’s licensed to trade by the authority.
+It’s essential that individuals, especially those in New Zealand, use a regulated brokerage that’s licensed to trade by the authority.
 Failure to do so could put their capital and their personal data in jeopardy.

 Article Sources